Lectionary Bible Studies and Sermons

 The ministry of the Spirit

-The Holy Spirit intimately involves himself with each believer, and this association is similar to a personal friendship with Jesus.
+The Spirit of Christ intimately involves himself with each believer, and this association is similar to a personal friendship with Jesus.
 The relationship is experienced primarily through the advocacy of the Holy Spirit.
 He speaks with us in the conflicts of life, advising and aiding us in the struggle.
 He stands beside us.
 As Jesus put it, "I will be with you always."
 The aid is revelational.
-He "teaches us all things."
-That is, he gives us the information we need to know in our life as a disciple of Christ.
+He "teaches us all things"; he gives us the information we need to know in our life as a disciple of Christ.
 This revelation comes through the principles outlined in scripture, which is the Spirit inspired Word of God.
 Through the word-ministries (prophets, evangelists, pastors and teachers) this revelation is made known to the fellowship of believers, whose task is then to prayerfully consider the word and apply it in their daily life.

 Discussion